jvonrad/UniComp/README.md

 ## II.
 Evaluate Reliability

 > The general process works as follows: First, you serve the model you want to evaluate via vLLM and let it generate responses to all benchmark questions, which are saved in JSON.
-Then, you use a LLM-as-judge to check the generated answers and score them (using the gold-answer already provided in the datasets).
+Then, LLM-as-judge (here GPT-4o-mini) is used to check the generated answers and score them.

 ### Setup — two environments required
 ```bash